stanfordpython/stanfordpython.github.io/page/lab/lesson-plan-3.md

 ```

 #### Tournament
-The `Player` and `Tournament` classes help you manage a tournament of people (imagine like a high school debate competition... too nerdy?).
+The `Player` and `Tournament` classes help you manage a tournament of people (like a high school debate competition).
 Each `Player` might have a few metadata properties (name, age), but the most important thing about this class is the `rating` attribute and how it's managed.
 The `Tournament` class manages the `rating` attribute on the children, which is a big difference in Python compared to other languages (all attributes are public).

 Also note that we've implemented comparison magic methods on the `Player` objects; this is so that we can sort them down below!